As explained earlier, the purpose of the selector is to select elements to be affected by various CSS rules. Selectors always appear before a {

 Below is a page that uses both rules:

-When you want to select paragraphs, the selector reads p
+When you want to select paragraphs, the selector reads p.
+When you want to select elements of the foreign

-class, the selector reads .foreign
+class, the selector reads .foreign.

 But what if you want to select paragraphs of the foreign class?